aidanhs/docker-secret-server/README.md

 A really simple (stupid) data server in Docker.
-Possibly useful for providing secrets to containers during a `docker build`, but can serve arbitrary files so not necessarily constrained to just that.
+Possibly useful for providing secrets to containers during a `docker build`, but can serve arbitrary files so not necessarily constrained to just that (e.g. you could use it to serve variables at build time to influence your build process).
 Useful as an initial demonstration of secret sharing that you can extend to anything that exposes a Unix or TCP socket.